 https://chrome.google.com/webstore/detail/livehosts/hdpoplemgeaioijkmoebnnjcilfjnjdi

-The website might appear broken, or some functions might not work as expected when accessing it using the above extension.
+When accessing the website using the above extensions, the website might appear broken, or some functions might not work as expected.
 That is because the extension uses a different URL (e.g., http://127.0.0.1/www.yourdomain.com/) to access the website.

 Note: